All Episodes

 I'm all for people having role models and having people to inspire them because everybody needs that.

-But the media and the left in this country, I'm sorry, do their best to beat down some other great role models, such as Condoleezza Rice and Clarence Thomas.
+But the media and the left in this country, I'm sorry, do their best to beat down some other great role models such as Condoleezza Rice and Clarence Thomas.

 It's because of liberalism.

-It's it's it's it's a pure and simple.
+It's pure and simple.

-They have been assistants, they have worked and toiled in obscurity.
+They have worked and toiled in obscurity.

 They are not where they are because they're black.